 Location: Barnstable, MA

-How They’re Grown: Like many Barnstable oysters, the Spring Creeks are grown in trays, suspended above the mud flat where they live.
-They are tumbled at various points in the grow-out process to promote their nice deep cup and round shape.
+How they’re grown: Like many Barnstable oysters, the Spring Creeks are grown above the sand in rack and bags (their nursery) and are moved to trays (final grow out).
+They are tumbled at various points in the process to promote their nice deep cup and round shape.

 How they taste: They have a beautifully delicate and mild flavor.
 It’s a big lease, so the oysters are planted at a very low density.
 They also get all of the best nutrients the surrounding creeks have to offer, so they have thick shells and great meat texture.
 If the Moon Shoals, which are grown nearby but further out into the bay, are rock stars (with knock your socks off fruit, salt, and cream) the Spring Creeks are ballerinas — beautiful, complex, and sweet.